sass/sass/doc-src/HAML_CHANGELOG.md

 This helper is being deprecated for the obvious reason that it conflicts with the `Kernel#puts` method.
 I'm ashamed I ever chose this name.
-Use `haml_tag` instead and spare me the embarrassment.
+Use `haml_concat` instead and spare me the embarrassment.

 #### `= haml_tag`